oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

-﻿# `Guided OpenMP Offload of Matrix Multiply` Sample
+﻿# `Matrix Multiply` Sample

-The `Guided OpenMP Offload of Matrix Multiply` sample provides a guided approach to modify a simple Fortran program to offload computations to an Intel® GPU using OpenMP* with the Intel® Fortran Compiler.
+The `Matrix Multiply` sample provides a guided approach to modify a simple Fortran program to offload computations to an Intel® GPU using OpenMP* with the Intel® Fortran Compiler.
 The sample program is a simple matrix multiply algorithm.

 | Area                      | Description
 |:---                       |:---